 Donald Sterling has no plans to sell the Los Angeles Clippers.

-Los Angeles Mayor Eric Garcetti said on CBS News' Face the Nation, Sunday morning, that he recently spoke with Sterling and got the impression that the Clippers owner, who is banned for life from the NBA, will resist attempts to force him to sell the team.
+Los Angeles mayor Eric Garcetti said on the CBS News’ Face the Nation Sunday morning that he recently spoke with Sterling and got the impression that the Clippers owner, who is banned from life from the NBA, will resist attempts to force him to sell the team.

 “He thinks he’s going to be the owner for a long time,” Garcetti said on the program, according to the Los Angeles Times.
 “He believes in his heart that he’s a very good person.”